jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 This gives us what we want: our source files on the host are bound inside the container, which allows for fast changes, and the dependencies are also available inside of the container, so we can use them to run the app.

 We can also now explain the final `mkdir -p node_modules` step in the bootstrapping `Dockerfile` above: we have not actually installed any packages yet, so `npm install` doesn't create the `node_modules` folder during the build.
-When Docker creates the `/srv/chat/node_modules` volume, it will automatically create the folder for us, but again it will be owned by root, which means the node user won't be able to write to it.
+When Docker creates the `/srv/chat/node_modules` volume, it will automatically create the folder for us, but it will be owned by root, which means the node user won't be able to write to it.
 We can preempt that by creating `node_modules` as the node user during the build.
 Once we have some packages installed, we no longer need this line.

 ### Package Installation